FaisalAbusharar/CVDA/README.md

     - Ensure the compiled `.exe` has been moved to the startup folder if requested.
 7. Check if your Discord bot is online.
     - If not, you can run the `.exe` manually.
-8. Start sending commands to your bot using your prefix.
+8. Start sending commands to your bot using the slash commands.
-    - Example: `PC-shutdown` or `PC-web youtube.com`
+    - Example: `/shutdown` or `/web youtube.com`

 ---